 The event known as Peralta in Bloom is an annual spring festival for the whole community and school that celebrates everyone’s achievements at the year’s end with inspiring activities for parents, for kids, and for the entire local community.
 Peralta in Bloom has events for different ages, including great live music, fresh food and a bbq, arts and crafts projects, a climbing wall, and the exciting emcee’d cakewalk featuring beautiful cakes donated and designed by parents.
-Don't forget about extended carnival games, cool prizes for kids, a basket raffle, and the raffle of a new quilt designed by Ellen Oppenheimer and Peralta kids.
+Don't forget about extended carnival games, cool prizes for kids, a basket raffle, and the raffle of THREE new quilts designed by Ellen Oppenheimer and Peralta kids.

 The event runs with parent volunteers!
 From the cotton candy to the climbing wall and bouncy house, we’ll need lots of help both in planning the event as well!
 As always, we’ll be silk-screening new shirts, as well as featuring fortune telling, cotton candy, donated baked goods, massage and more!